Agentfile Specification

 Declares free-form configuration entries.
 Each CONFIG line attaches a key, an optional value, and an optional

-they recognise and ignore the rest.
+recognise and ignore the rest.
 Use whatever keys your runtime documents.

 # String (default type, quotes optional for single words)